One common question I get asked as an artist is 'What is a thumbnail sketch?"

 I create these 2 x 3 inch sketches to get a feel for the overall arrangement of elements before committing to a bigger project.

-Thumbnail sketches are quick, rough, and often done in pencil on small pieces paper.
+Thumbnail sketches are quick, rough, and often done in graphite or charcoal pencil on small pieces paper.
 They're not meant to be finished artworks, but rather a starting point to explore the composition, placement of subjects, and background.
 If a sketch shows promise, I'll progress to a full-size drawing in graphite or colored pencils.

 The process can be iterative, requiring multiple thumbnail sketches until I'm satisfied with the arrangement.